 Big Pine to Schulman Grove is a 46.1 mile lightly trafficked out and back trail located near Big Pine, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Scenic Road from Big Pine, CA to Schulman Grove, home to several over 4,000 year old Bristlecone Pines.
 Road is twisty with several dips providing a roller coaster effect.